chipperdrew/talkEdu/README.rst

 #) DONE - Implement "search" feature
 #) DONE - Think of way to prevent post spam (created post limit and pot o' honey)
 #) DONE - Add dropdown to sort posts by various categories (need voting system)
+#) DONE - Implement option to mark a post as spam